Opinion | Joy Reid: Everyday racism is the small, daily reminders that we're still not equal

 If you’re unlucky, though, that residual racial cough becomes a full-body fever that won’t go away.
 In this case it’s the cop who pulls you over for a minor traffic violation and then stands warily outside the driver’s side door with his hand hovering over his gun.
 And it’s the deep ache in the pit of your stomach that starts every time you see red and blue flashing lights closing in behind you thereafter, even when you’ve done nothing wrong.
 It’s the time you called 911 because you heard a noise in your house but were more afraid after the police arrived — and seemed to be searching your home for weed or guns instead of for a burglar.

 And if you’re really unlucky, you’ve had the cops called on you for just being in a public space where a white person thought you didn’t belong.
-And in the worst-case scenario, you or someone you love doesn’t walk away from that interaction alive, whether due to police or just some random civilian armed with a gun.
+And in the worst-case scenario, you or someone you love doesn’t walk away from that interaction alive, whether because of the police or just some random civilian armed with a gun.
 Just ask the parents of Trayvon Martin.

 From the moment black and brown people were imported into this country, not as citizens but as worker bodies, transgressing these “white-owned spaces” — from rail cars to restaurants to whole parts of town — could mean humiliation or persecution or even death.
 It still can today.
 What has changed is the scale.